sdgilley/azureml-previews/previews/homepage-tiles/quickstart-train-model-sample.md

 # Quickstart: Try it out with a sample model (preview)

 Get started with Azure Machine Learning by training a sample model.
-Completing this quickstart incurs a small cost of approximately 10 USD cents in your Azure account.

 In this quickstart, you'll train a sample model and see how Azure Machine Learning helps you keep track of your training runs.